kparc/kcc/README.md

 6
 ```

+Projections are commonplace and very useful.
+To give one example, projection provides a way for a lambda or a function to capture some of their *context*, i.e. bind values from the current scope to the local scope of of a lambda, wherever it travels next.
+In other words, if you prefer functional speak, projection creates a **closure**.

 #### explicit monadics

 As you already know, the action of a 𝒌 operator depends on the number of arguments passed to it.
 However, there are situations when an operator receives two operands (typically, left and right), but is intended to perform a monadic action using right argument only.
 To disambiguate the rank, the operator can be declared **explicitly monadic** by appending `:` to it: